AmolHarsh/yotta-privacy/yotta-some-data-deletion.md

 #### Request Partial Data Deletion

-If you wish to request the deletion of some or all of your data in the Yotta Expo app developed by Amol Harsh, without deleting your account, please follow these steps:
+If you wish to request the deletion of some or all of your data in the Yotta app ecosystem (this includes all the three apps Yotta Expo, Yotta Vendor and Yotta Delivery) developed by Amol Harsh, without deleting your account, please follow these steps:

 1. **Send an Email**: Compose an email to `yotta098@gmail.com`.
 2. **Subject Line**: Use the subject line "CUSTOMER DATA DELETION REQUEST".